 Abraham joined Watsi on February 7th, 2017.
-Four years ago, Abraham joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Abraham's most recent donation traveled 8,600 miles to support Anthonie, a 9-year-old boy from Haiti, to fund overseas prep and transportation for his life-saving heart surgery.
+Five years ago, Abraham joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Abraham's most recent donation traveled 8,500 miles to support Anthonie, a 9-year-old boy from Haiti, to fund overseas prep and transportation for his life-saving heart surgery.

 Abraham has funded healthcare for 74 patients in 11 countries.